quarterlylearnings/book-library-api/README.md

 First, create a new PostgreSQL database.
 Then, update the `knexfile.js` file with your database configuration (the name of your database, your username, and your password).

-Then, use the `knex` command line interfact to:
+Then, use the `knex` command line interface to:

 1. create the necessary tables and